Composer Hannibal Lokumbe on the Illusions of Time and John Coltrane’s Visionary Sheets of Sound

 by Lauren Coyle Rosen and Hannibal Lokumbe

-The above exchange is not included in book, but it gives a small glimpse of the spirit of the work.
+The above exchange is not included in the book, but it gives a small glimpse of the spirit of the work.

 Previous